Privacy Policy

 5.3 Third-Party Service Providers (Sub-Processors)

-We use the following third-party service providers (data processors/sub-processors) to deliver our Services.
+We use a small number of third-party service providers (data processors / sub-processors) to deliver our Services.
 Each provider processes only the minimum information necessary for its designated purpose.
+The categories of sub-processor we use are:

-Vercel Inc. (United States) provides website and platform hosting, serverless compute, and IP-based country detection for currency localisation.
-Data processed: IP address, HTTP request metadata, and country code.
+- Cloud hosting and infrastructure (United States and European Union regions) — website and platform hosting, serverless compute, IP-based country detection for currency localisation, performance monitoring, and Core Web Vitals collection.
+Data processed: IP address, HTTP request metadata, country code, page-load timing.

-Sanity AS (United States) provides our content management system and image delivery network for the marketing website.
+- Content management (United States) — content management system and image delivery network for the marketing website.
 Data processed: published website content and uploaded media assets.
-No personal user data is stored in Sanity.
+No personal user data is stored.

-Resend Inc. (United States) provides transactional email delivery for contact form submissions, newsletter subscription notifications, and service communications.
+- Transactional email (United States) — email delivery for contact-form submissions, newsletter notifications, and service communications.
 Data processed: recipient name, email address, and message content.

-Cloudflare Inc. (Global network) provides bot protection via Cloudflare Turnstile to prevent automated abuse of our forms and platform.
+- Bot protection (Global network) — verification challenges on our forms and platform to prevent automated abuse.
 Data processed: IP address, browser metadata, and interaction verification tokens.

-Airtable Inc. (United States) stores our pricing tier configuration.
-This is a read-only integration.
-No personal data is transmitted to or stored in Airtable.
+- Pricing tier configuration (United States) — read-only data integration storing our pricing configuration.
+No personal data is transmitted to or stored in this service.

-exchangerate.host (Global) provides real-time currency exchange rates for multi-currency pricing display.
+- Currency exchange data (Global) — real-time exchange rates for multi-currency pricing display.
 No personal data is transmitted.

-PayFast (Pty) Ltd (South Africa) processes payments for assessment purchases on the assessment platform at discover.tomorrows-compass.com.
-Data shared with PayFast: name, email address, payment amount, and service tier.
+- Payment processing (South Africa) — PCI DSS compliant payment processor for assessment purchases on the assessment platform.
+Data shared: name, email address, payment amount, and service tier.
 Payment card numbers, CVV codes, and bank account details are never transmitted through or stored on our systems.
-PayFast is PCI DSS compliant.

-We regularly review our sub-processor arrangements and will update this list when providers change.
-Material changes to sub-processors will be communicated via updates to this Privacy Policy.
+We regularly review our sub-processor arrangements.
+Material changes to sub-processor categories will be communicated via updates to this Privacy Policy.

 5.4 What We Do Not Do